RaJah239/test/README.md

 - Do Not Disturb mode by lifeofmauri on Discord
 - Take off all overworld Encounters by lifeofmauri on Discord
 - Item usage is forbidden by lifeofmauri on Discord
-- Scarlet/Chiaki and Maxima's overworld and trainer sprite by TheBrawlUnit from DeviantArt
+- Scarlet and Maxima's overworld and trainer sprite by TheBrawlUnit from DeviantArt
 - Ariana's trainer sprite by GetKosiorekt
 - Elder Li's trainer sprite from Polished Crystal
 - Giovanni, Archer, Proton and Petrel's overworld and trainer sprites by sirwhibbles from DeviantArt